adon-cloudcannon/landing-page-test/src/collections/case-studies/ed-cupaioli.md

 When it comes down to it, giving users the freedom to make their own choices is the ultimate user experience — whether that’s how they edit their content, how they build their pages, or even which static site generator they use.
 And that’s why Ed is so excited about working with CloudCannon.

+---

 ## About Ed Cupaioli

-[Ed Cupaioli](https://edcupaioli.com/) is a one-person web department with 10 years experience embedded with marketing, digital, and communications teams.
+<a target="_blank" rel="noopener" href="https://edcupaioli.com/">Ed Cupaioli</a> is a one-person web department with 10 years experience embedded with marketing, digital, and communications teams.
 He takes a determinedly user-first approach, driven by data, and works as a frontend developer, UX researcher, designer, and product manager.